-A contextual CvSS scoring system allows opted-in vulnerability disclosure programs to combine the consistency of the industrialised CvSSv3 standard with their respective business context.
+A contextual CVSS scoring system allows opted-in vulnerability disclosure programs to combine the consistency of the industrialized CVSS v3 standard with their respective business context.
 Since every company has different risk and threat models, the final impact severity of vulnerability can only be determined after thorough examination by the security analysts.
 While the final severity assessment is made at the discretion of the participating company, the following formula serves as a guideline when suggesting the report’s severity.

 Intigriti strives to provide seamless communication and cooperation between companies and security researchers.
 In the event of any disputes regarding the outcome of a vulnerability report, the Intigriti mediation team will examine the situation from a neutral point of view and provide advice if needed.

 The severity of a vulnerability is calculated by using the CVSS v3 calculator.
 Intigriti uses the base metrics to calculate the CVSS v3 score.
 The critical to exceptional category is reserved for exceptional issues that reflect a CVSS v3 score of 9.5 - 10.0.

 The CVSS v3 score is calculated using the following metrics:

 This metric reflects the context by which vulnerability exploitation is possible.
 This metric value (and consequently the Base score) will be larger the more remote (logically, and physically) an attacker can be in order to exploit the vulnerable component.

 A vulnerability exploitable with network access means the vulnerable component is bound to the network stack and the attacker's path is through OSI layer 3 (the network layer).

 Such a vulnerability is often termed "remotely exploitable" and can be thought of as an attack being exploitable one or more network hops away (e.g., across layer 3 boundaries from routers).